MapsPeople/docs/collections/_cms/index.md

 Export Map is an add-on feature that can be enabled for a Solution.
 Once enabled, it allows for PNG export of the MapsIndoors imagery for printing purposes.
 The export will not include the underlying Google Maps due to terms of use.

-The export service has a limit of 8000 x 8000 pixels.
+The Export Map service has a limit of 8000 x 8000 pixels.
 Clicking the Download icon button on the bottom right opens a new tab with the PNG.

 ### Usage (scale)